akajuvonen/akajuvonen.github.io/_drafts/python-workflow.md

 However, it seems that this does not fully replace dependency links, at least for some people, as mentioned in [this issue][issue].

+# Pipenv (TODO)

+Notes about pipenv, what problems it solves, what it does not.

 [pyenv]: https://github.com/pyenv/pyenv
 [pyenvvenv]: https://github.com/pyenv/pyenv-virtualenvo
 [wrapper]: https://virtualenvwrapper.readthedocs.io/en/latest/